Water Refill Stations

 Anyone who has tried to refill a water bottle at a typical water fountain knows how awkward - and messy - it can be.
 The water refill stations make it fast and easy to refill almost any water bottle, and they obviously work: on average, each refill station is used hundreds of times every day!

-Since they were installed, the stations have been used more than one and a quarter million times.
+Since they were installed, the stations have been used more than one and a half million times.

-Of course, that doesn't mean that a million plastic bottles have been taken out of the waste stream... but it's pretty obvious that providing water refill stations does encourage people to use their own bottles.
+Of course, that doesn't mean that a million and a half plastic bottles have been taken out of the waste stream... but it's pretty obvious that providing water refill stations does encourage people to use their own bottles.

 If you have any questions about the Refill-it stations, please contact email@example.com.

-Please note - just in case you are looking at the counters on the water stations - that after recording nearly 400,000 uses, the counter on one of the water stations was reset to zero some time in March 2014 (and again about one year later) so the combined counts on the actual stations is much lower than the (correct) total shown here.
+Note: Just in case you are looking at the counters on the water stations, please note that the ones on the two main floor units failed at different points, so the counts at the machines are no longer accurate.
 Also, the unit close to the east doors of SUB was out of service for about 90 days when when it froze up on a particularly cold winter's day.